phcrepaldi/Paint-Calculator/README.md

 </p>
 > Tinta

-This project is a student grade calculator implemented using HTML, CSS, and JavaScript.
-It provides a simple and intuitive user interface for entering student information and calculating the final grade based on their assignment and test scores.
+This project is a paint calculator implemented using HTML, CSS, and JavaScript.
+It allows users to calculate the amount of paint needed to cover a specific wall area in their house.
+Additionally, it calculates the number of 1-liter and 5-liter paint cans required to complete the painting job.
+It provides a user-friendly interface for inputting wall dimensions and displays the calculated results.
+A helpful tool for estimating paint quantities for home improvement projects.

 ## Features

-Grade Calculator provides the following features:
+Paint Calculator
+* input wall dimensions
-* input student information
+* input paint coverage
-* calculates the final grade based on the student's assignment and test scores
+* calculate paint quantity
+* calculate number of 1-liter and 5-liter paint cans

 ## Contributing